ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 ---

 ## The univariate case
-In low dimensional data, we usually plot histograms to get a feeling of how the data are distributed.
+In low dimensional data (1 or 2 variables), we usually plot histograms to get a feeling of how the data are distributed.
 Histograms are nice because they provide a fast and unambiguous way to visualize our data's probability distribution.
+However, they are discrete and sometimes it is useful to have a smooth estimation of the underlying probability density function (PDF) at hand.
+There are two ways to get a smooth PDF.

-There is also *parametric* probability density estimation where we pick a common distribution (say a normal distribution), and we estimate the parameters of the distribution (e.g., mean, standard deviation) from the data sample.
-Last, there is *nonparametric* probability such as **kernel density estimation** (KDE).
+1. The *parametric* probability density estimation where we pick a common distribution (say a normal distribution), and we estimate the parameters of the distribution (e.g., mean, standard deviation) from the data sample.
+2. The *nonparametric* probability such as **kernel density estimation** (KDE) that we will be talking today.

-KDE is useful when we want to come up with a smooth estimation of the underlying probability density function (PDF).
-In the univariate case, that is when we have only one variable, it's very straightforward.
+In the univariate case, that is when we have only one variable, KDE is very straightforward.
 Here is how we'd do it.
 Assuming we have a set of $$N$$ samples $$x_i = \{x_1, x_2, \ldots, x_N\}$$, the KDE, $$\hat{f}$$, of the PDF is defined as:

 $$
 \hat{f}(x,h) = \frac{1}{N} \sum_{i=1}^{N} K_h (x-x_i)